henryssims/cis5300-project/output_/README.md

 - `output/t5-simplification/<25|50|75|100>/predictions.txt`: baseline predictions
 - `output/t5-simplification-2/<25|50|75|100>/predictions.txt`: Extension 3 predictions
 - `output/aligned_<25|50|75|100>.tsv`: source/ref/preds table per completion ratio

+## Data
+The data here is generated from the evaluation notebook in the `code/` folder.
+You can re-generate it by running the notebook all the way through and saving the output to the `output/` folder.
+Extraneous data has been removed for cleanliness.

 ## How to score (SARI)
 Run from the repo root:
 ```bash